juri-sinitson/angular-monorepo/README.md

 5. Instead of pixel pushing you use [padding](https://primeflex.org/padding)- and [margin](https://primeflex.org/margin)-classes instead.

-We abstract a component of the UI library wrapping it in a component with the input parameters.
+A component of the UI library is abstracted by wrapping it in a component with the input parameters.

 Goals: